oneapi-src/oneDNN/doc/programming_model/data_types.md

   zero.

 ### Intel(R) Processor Graphics and Xe Architecture graphics

-Intel Processor Graphics provides hardware acceleration for fp32 and fp16 arithmetic.
-Xe Architecture graphics additionally provides acceleration for int8 arithmetic (both signed and unsigned).
-Implementations for the bf16 data type are functional only and do not currently provide performance benefits.
+oneDNN performance optimizations for Intel Processor graphics and Xe Architecture graphics are specialized based on device microarchitecture (uArch).
+The following uArchs have specialized optimizations in the library:
+* GEN9 (also covers GEN11)
+* Xe-LP (previoulsy known as GEN12LP)
+* Xe-HP

+The following table indicates the minimal supported uArch for each of the data types that oneDNN recognizes.
-| Data type | Support level
+| Data type | Minimal supported uArch
 | :---      | :---
-| f32       | optimized
+| f32       | GEN9
+| s8, u8    | Xe-LP
-| bf16      | functional only
+| bf16      | Xe-HP
-| f16       | optimized
+| f16       | GEN9
-| s8, u8    | optimized for Xe Architecture graphics (code named DG1 and Tiger Lake)